charles-e-hall/MouseBehaviorTracking/README.md

 Developed by Charles Hall

 Version Information 9.18.2017
-The current version of the software runs in MATLAB.
+The current version of the software runs in MATLAB 2016a.